Survey results: “What Campsite Cooking Equipment do you find indispensable?”

 I hate to sound like the perpetual worrywart, but we love you and want you to be safe out there on the road.

-Yes, we posted about these over here, but it bears repeating over and over again.
+Yes, we posted about these in our Campervan Heaters article, but it bears repeating over and over again.
 Every season there are reports… and those horrible situations are totally avoidable.

 The First Alert CO710 Carbon Monoxide Alarm with 10-Year Battery and Digital Temperature Display or other highly rated O2 sensor should be installed in your van or rv.